nehahgs/Git_Commands/README.md

 A list of command which are used very often.

 ## Git Configuation locally and globally

 ## Git Initiate
-git init   (it initiate a
+git init   (it initiate git inside project)